TimBilliet/smart-bms-app/README.md

 # Smart bms app
 Android application for my 10s smart BLE bms.
 Currently in development.
-## Only supports Android 13 and up
+## Supports Android 8 and up
+Should support Android 8 but only tested on 11 and 13